Amzani/apidesk-sdk-test-def/docs/models/components/createcompanyrequestphonenumberstype.md

 # CreateCompanyRequestPhoneNumbersType

 Specifies the category of the phone number, such as 'work', 'home', or 'mobile'.
-This helps in organizing and identifying the purpose of each phone number associated with the company.
-It is optional and can be left blank if categorization is not needed.
+This helps in identifying the context in which the phone number is used within the CRM system.
+It is optional and can be left out if not applicable.

 ## Example Usage